Pat O'Sullivan

 Patricia B. O'Sullivan Lucey (September 1, 1926 – November 6, 2019) was an American amateur golfer.

 Early life

-She was born in New Haven, Connecticut, daughter of Marguerite Lawton and Patrick Brett O'Sullivan, a US Representative from Connecticut (1923–1925) and member of the Connecticut Supreme Court (1950–1957).
-She attended Katherine Gibbs College and Bradford College.
+In 1926, O'Sullivan was born in New Haven, Connecticut.
+She was the daughter of Marguerite Lawton and Patrick Brett O'Sullivan, a U.S. representative from Connecticut (1923–1925) and member of the Connecticut Supreme Court (1950–1957).
+O'Sullivan attended Katherine Gibbs College and Bradford College.

 Golf career

 O'Sullivan won the 1950, 1951, and 1953 North and South Women's Amateur.
 She also won the 1951 Titleholders Championship, then one of the LPGA Tour's major championships.
 She represented the United States in the Curtis Cup in 1952 and won several tournaments in her native New England.

 O'Sullivan was a member of Race Brook Country Club in Orange, Connecticut from 1942.
-The Club named its inside nine golf course "The O'Sullivan" in her honor.
+The club named its inside nine golf course "The O'Sullivan" in her honor.

 Personal life

 O'Sullivan was married to C. Gerald Lucey, member of the Massachusetts House of Representatives (1947–1953) and mayor of Brockton, Massachusetts (1952–1956).